-Sales in other foreign countries, primarily in Europe, were approximately flat for 2016 compared to 2015.
+Sales in other foreign countries, primarily in Europe, increased 11 percent in 2017 compared to 2016.
+Sales of ORVs, snowmobiles, and Global Adjacent Markets vehicles increased, partially offset by decreased sales of motorcycles due to the Victory wind down.
+Currency rate movements had a favorable one percentage point impact on sales for 2017 compared to 2016.
+Sales in other foreign countries, primarily in Europe, were flat for 2016 compared to 2015.
 Sales of motorcycles and Global Adjacent Markets vehicles increased, but were offset by decreased sales of snowmobiles and ORVs, as well as negative currency rate movements, which had an unfavorable three percentage point impact on sales for 2016 compared to 2015.
-Sales in other foreign countries, primarily in Europe, decreased five percent for 2015 compared to 2014.
-The decrease was primarily driven by negative currency rate movements, which had an unfavorable 15 percentage point impact on sales for 2015 compared to 2014, as well as decreased sales of side-by-side vehicles, snowmobiles, and Global Adjacent Markets vehicles, partially offset by increased sales of motorcycles.
-The decrease in snowmobile sales was primarily due to poor economic conditions in Russia.